 Although the Euro, USD and, to a lesser extent, Sterling are accepted in certain tourist areas, Moroccan currency (the Moroccan Dirham) is required for everyday use especially for purchases in smaller towns outside of large cities like Marrakesh, Casablanca, etc.

-The Dirham is officially designated as a closed currency meaning it can only be traded within Morocco, however, Dirhams can be bought and sold in travel agencies and at major airports in several countries.
+The Dirham is officially designated as a closed currency meaning it can only be traded within Morocco, however, Dirhams can be bought and sold in travel agencies and in major airports at the larger Moroccan cities.
 We recommend travelers simply withdraw cash at ATMs upon arrival (ATMs are prevalent throughout the larger cities and even small towns).
 ATMs usually provide the best exchange rates, however, please ensure that you have notified you bank of your upcoming travel as some banks do not allow cash withdrawals in foreign countries without prior notification.

 Canadian travelers seeking a visa to enter Morocco must have a passport valid for a period of 6 months before its expiry.
 Canadian passport holders are granted a visa free access to Morocco.
 They are allowed entry for a maximum of 90 days.
 For citizens of other countries, please refer to their respective country guidelines for international visa requirements.

 Comfortable clothes and bring clothing that can be dressed in layers -as temperatures can fluctuate wildly from day to night (especially in the winter months of December – February);

 Good walking shoes (preferably already worn-in as to not cause unwanted blisters);

 Sunscreen (for both the face and body), scarf (for protection against possible sandstorms), hat and sunglasses;